UPDATED JANUARY 14, 2021

-We know there has been concern and uncertainty as the details of our plans have been communicated.
 We have developed this electronic guidebook to help you find the information most relevant to you in one, easy-to-access place online.
 It will be updated regularly.

 Campus Health and Safety

 Simple actions can save lives.
 The following links will take you to information we’ve prepared with guidance from the University System of Georgia (USG), the Governor’s Covid-19 Task Force, the Georgia Department of Public Health (GDPH), and the Centers for Disease Control and Prevention (CDC).
-Take a moment to familiarize yourself with what you can expect from us, and what will be expected of you on campus.
+Take a moment to familiarize yourself with what you can expect from us, and what is expected of you on campus.

 - Preventive Practices